yWorks/yfiles-for-html-demos/demos/style/editablepathstyle/README.md

 - Create new nodes in the canvas and inspect their styles in code.
 - Double-click a node to show handles for all control-points of the path that it is defined from.
 - Double-click on a segment of the shape to add a new control point.
-- Double-click on the control point of a shape to get its handle.
 - Drag one of the handles to see how this affects the shape.
 - Right-click on the canvas to deselect the currently visible path handles.
 - Right-click on a path handle to remove it.